intel/FPGA-Devcloud/main/HandsFree/README.md

    3. To identify a development kit on the host network, the IPv4 of the kit's host machine and a password is required.
 These credentials should be available to the systems administrator who manages the Remote Console framework.
 After typing an IPv4 it will be logged.
 To clear the list of logged IPv4s, click "Clear IPv4s".

       1. A client may also run the remote console using a development kit physically connected to the student machine by typing or selecting "local" in the IPv4 drop-down menu.
 No password is required if a local development kit is connected.
-   4. After entering a password (or no password if local is selected), the path to Quartus project's output .sof must be provided.
+   4. After entering a password (or no password if local is selected), the path to the Quartus project's output .sof must be provided.

          1. Click the "Select .sof"
          2. Navigate to .sof folder

                1. If .sof is generated on a separate computer, then it will need to be downloaded to the computer Remote Console is hosted on.
-               2. If the .sof file is generated from a local Quartus Prime installation, it will typically be stored in the output_files folder of the project's root directory.
+               2. If the .sof file is generated from a local Quartus Prime installation, it will typically be stored in the "output_files" folder of the project's root directory.
       5. After the proper credentials are entered, click "Link".
 After pressing "Link" the remote development kit at the provided IPv4 will be connected to, the design will be programmed, and, finally a communication link will be established to the development kit.

       1. If a failure occurs, you may be able to try again depending on the type of failure.
 Typical sources of failure are: